wangxlab/iGenSig-Rx/README.md

 ## iGenSig-oncologist: an integral genomic signature based white-box method for modeling clinical therapeutic responses using genome-wide sequencing data

-â€¢	The current version of iGenSig-oncologist is beta 3.2.3 (July 5st, 2022).
+•	The current version of iGenSig-oncologist is beta 3.2.3 (July 5st, 2022).

-â€¢	The iGenSig-oncologist was built on R version 4.1.0 and tested on Linux and Windows environment.
+•	The iGenSig-oncologist was built on R version 4.1.0 and tested on Linux and Windows environment.

 ## A. Introduction

-â€¢	Here we developed an integral genomic signature (iGenSig-oncologist) analysis as a new class of transparent, interpretable, and resilient modeling methods for big data-based precision medicine with improved cross-dataset applicability and tolerance to sequencing bias.
+•	Here we developed an integral genomic signature (iGenSig-oncologist) analysis as a new class of transparent, interpretable, and resilient modeling methods for big data-based precision medicine with improved cross-dataset applicability and tolerance to sequencing bias.

-â€¢	We define genomic features that significantly correlate with a clinical phenotype (such as therapeutic response) as genomic correlates, and an integral genomic signature as the integral set of redundant genomic correlates for a given clinical phenotype such as therapeutic response.
+•	We define genomic features that significantly correlate with a clinical phenotype (such as therapeutic response) as genomic correlates, and an integral genomic signature as the integral set of redundant genomic correlates for a given clinical phenotype such as therapeutic response.

-â€¢	We postulate that the redundant genomic features, which are usually eliminated through dimensionality reduction or feature removal  during multi-omics modeling, may help overcome the sequencing bias.
+•	We postulate that the redundant genomic features, which are usually eliminated through dimensionality reduction or feature removal  during multi-omics modeling, may help overcome the sequencing bias.

-â€¢	Using genomic dataset for chemical perturbations, we developed the iGenSig-oncologist models predicting clinical response to HER2-targeted therapy and tested the cross-dataset performance of selected models based on independent multi-omics datasets for breast cancer HER2-positive patients assessing their therapeutic responses.
+•	Using genomic dataset for chemical perturbations, we developed the iGenSig-oncologist models predicting clinical response to HER2-targeted therapy and tested the cross-dataset performance of selected models based on independent multi-omics datasets for breast cancer HER2-positive patients assessing their therapeutic responses.

 ## B. How to download R code and data files to run iGenSig-oncologist

-â€¢ Download all files through git to your local directory.
+• Download all files through git to your local directory.

 $ git clone https://github.com/wangxlab/iGenSig-oncologist

 If you have downloaded all necessary data files, you can find these 4 directories;

-1	â€œ./GenotypePrecalmatrixData
+1	“./GenotypePrecalmatrixData

-You can find an RData file, "GenotypePrecalData_CALGB_ACOSOG_NOAH.RData" that contains genotype and precalculated feature redundancy data files of 4 datasets (CALGB, ACOSOG, NOAH, and TCGA).
+You can find rds files for genotype and precalculated feature redundancy data of 4 datasets (CALGB, ACOSOG, NOAH, and TCGA).

-2	â€œ./PhenotypeDataâ€ directory
+2	“./PhenotypeData” directory

 You can find Phenotype data files (.tsv file) of 3 datasets (CALGB, ACOSOG, and NOAH).

-3.	â€œ./TestsetAnnotationDataâ€ directory
+3.	“./TestsetAnnotationData” directory

 You can find annotation files containing the subject IDs of permutated CALGB test sets (.tsv file).

 ## C. Installing R packages

-â€¢	Find "iGenSigOncologist_Modules_b3.2.3.R" file and see line 1~20.
+•	Find "iGenSigOncologist_Modules_b3.2.3.R" file and see line 1~20.
 Those are the list of R packages you may have to install unless you did.

-â€¢	If you haven't installed any R pacakges below, it will take about 1 hour.
+•	If you haven't installed any R pacakges below, it will take about 1 hour.

 ## D. How to build iGenSig-oncologist models based on CALGB dataset and predict the therapeutic response in ACOSOG and NOAH datasets.

-* Find â€œiGenSigOncologist_RunCalculation_b3.2.3.Râ€ file in your folder.
+* Find “iGenSigOncologist_RunCalculation_b3.2.3.R” file in your folder.
 This file contains the script to perform iGenSig-oncologist modeling.
+*

-* The iGenSig-oncologist module has been tested on the latest R version 4.1.0 with Windows 10 computer Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz, 32 GB RAM.
+## the iGenSig-oncologist module has been tested on the latest R version 4.1.0 with Windows 10 computer Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz, 32 GB RAM.

-* Total running time on Windows 10 was about 2 hours.
+## Total running time on Windows 10 was ~ 2 hours.
 It can vary according to your computer's spec.

-######################################################################################

 >setwd("your working directory")